HUMAN RIGHTS OFFICER at United Nations

-This position is in the Field Operations and Technical Cooperation Division (FOTCD), Office of the High Commissioner for Human Rights (OHCHR), New York.
-The incumbent works under the overall guidance of the Chief of the Peace Missions Support Section (PMSS) and direct supervision of the unit team leader.
+This position is in the New York Office of the Office of the High Commissioner for Human Rights (OHCHR).
+The incumbent reports to the Chief of the Equality, Development and Rule of Law Section.

-This post is financed by the Support Account for Peacekeeping Operations.
-Extension of the appointment is subject to extension of the mandate and/or the availability of the funds.
+Extension of the appointment is subject to extension of the mandate and/or the availability of funds.

 The United Nations Secretariat is committed to achieving 50/50 gender balance in its staff.
 Female candidates are strongly encouraged to apply for this position.